Financial-sector digital operational resilience · ICT risk · Operational risk · Third-party risk · Monte Carlo quantification

 CyberRisk AIQ

-• FAIR-based quantification engine (multiplicative control model)
+• Proprietary quantification engine (multiplicative control model)

 • 10,000-run Monte Carlo — P50/P90/P95 + capital impact